ONLINE THERAPY & COUNSELLING FOR MUSLIM WOMEN

 On the inside, it’s a different story; you’ve been feeling very anxious and even depressed.

-These feelings are not new, but they are now overwhelming, and you’re feeling discouraged as the self-help strategies and distractions from the emotional pain aren’t actually helping.
+These feelings are not new, but they are now overwhelming you, and you’ve been feeling discouraged as the self-help strategies and distractions from the emotional pain aren’t actually helping anymore.

 You are starting to find it hard to concentrate and even function at times, and that worries you.